ctsit/redcap_entity/docs/documentation.md

 }
 ```

-If your module is enabled multiple times, it does not reset your table - unless you explicitly set it by the 2nd paremeter: `\REDCapEntity\EntityDB::buildSchema($this->PREFIX, true)`.
+There are no errors or data loss if your module is enabled multiple times.
+However, if you want to reset your storage for every enable event, you can explicitly set it by adding a 2nd paremeter: `\REDCapEntity\EntityDB::buildSchema($this->PREFIX, true)`.

+## 5. Manipulating your entities programmatically

+### 5.1.
+Loading an entity and retrieving data
+### 5.2.
+Creating a new entity
+### 5.3.
+Updating an entity
+### 5.4.
+Deleting an entity
+### 5.5.
+Loading multiple entities
+### 5.6.
+Querying entities